civilservicelgbt/civilservicelgbt.github.io/_events/20210209-trans-saints.md

 published: true
 ---

-Join Blake Gutt and Erik Wade as they discuss late medieval queer history, chaired by Jonah Coman.
+Join us for a discussion on late medieval queer history, chaired by Jonah Coman.

 Speakers will be focusing on Western European medieval history.
 They will be exploring 	topics like queerness during the crusades, inter-faith queer relationships across the European continent, queer and trans sanctity and mysticism, and bawdy stories.